Hovercraft-Studio/oversite/server/README.md

 ## TODO:

-- Add a no-bounce option to prevent sending back to client - this would be for arduino or other devices that don't need a response
 - Move server responses to functions
 - Test http-proxy
 - TD hydration implementation in AppStore component w/keys par & json load - model after app-store-init